zzhangjii/learning-library/lab-guides/LabGuide200.md

 - Create the baseline infrastructure to support a Compute instance
 - Create a SSH key pair
 - SSH into the instance: Install Docker and GIT
-- Create a Docker image and deploy the AlphaOffice application
+- Create a baseline Docker image and then dDeploy the AlphaOffice application
+- Customize the container to connect to your ATP DB and save a new image
+- Run a Docker container based off of your new image

 ## Required Artifacts